ArchieT/yearaey/README.md

 Program for finding palindromes in a specified range in a specified positional numeral system by the radix (from 2 to 36).

 It was a school homework, done at night Jan 2-3, 2015.

+Because of the malefficiency of the calculations-based alghorithms, the program gives supports only the following brute-force alghorithms:
+ * brute-force by reversing — it just reverses the string and checks if it is still the same string
+ * brute-force by halving — it divides the string into two strings, reverses the second one and checks whether they're equal.
+If the lenght of the string is odd, the number in the center is not considered.

+The program doesn't consider whether a number is a palindrome beginning with zeros — so there, all of the palindromes will actually be indivisible by the radix.

 ###Help
 ```